Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Admin-Pages.rst

 #. **Create Controller**

     The controller will contain the code for the functionality of the page.
-If this is part of the core CMS, this will be located in a sub folder of :namespace:`Sitetheory\CoreBundle\Controller`, but if it's the admin controller for another bundle feature, it will go in whatever bundle where the related admin and public controllers and templates are located, e.g. :namespace:`Sitetheory\CoreBundle\Controller\View\ViewSeoEditController`
+If this is part of the core CMS, this will be located in a sub folder of :namespace:`Sitetheory\CoreBundle\Controller`, but if it's the admin controller for another bundle feature, it will go in whatever bundle where the related admin and public controllers and templates are located, e.g. :namespace:`Sitetheory\CoreBundle\Controller\Content\contentSeoEditController`

     This controller should follow standard Symfony standards for controllers, and the indexAction “should” in pass in Request and InitController (the CMS core controller), e.g.